Prince of Wales: William speaks of honour after getting title

 In a phone call with Wales' first minister the prince is said to have acknowledged his and the princess's deep affection for Wales.

-Prince William also spoke of his hope the Royal couple would visit Wales soon.
+The prince also spoke of his hope the royal couple would visit Wales soon.

+Kensington Palace said the prince expressed they would "do their part to support the aspirations of the Welsh people".

+"The prince and princess look forward to celebrating Wales's proud history and traditions as well as a future that is full of promise," the palace said.

 The pair will also take the Duke and Duchess of Cornwall titles, previously held by the King and Camilla, the new Queen Consort.